Approach

 WAshington State Office of SuperIntendent of Public Instruction

 The Washington State Office of Superintendent of Public Instruction (OSPI) oversees the state’s K-12 public school system.
 In 2022 they hired Do Big Good to develop recommendations on school responses to sexual assault with student survivors.
-The project required student listening sessions, adult stakeholder interviews, policy review, and academic research.
+The project required student listening sessions, adult caregiver interviews, policy review, and academic research.

 SPOKANE FOOD SECURITY COALITION